West Virginia opposes Purdue Pharma bankruptcy plan

 Purdue’s plan to reorganize into a new entity that helps combat the U.S. opioid epidemic got a big boost last week as 15 states that had previously opposed the new business model gave their support.

 The agreement from multiple state attorneys general, including those who had most aggressively opposed Purdue’s original settlement proposal, was disclosed last Wednesday in a filing in U.S. Bankruptcy Court in White Plains, New York.
-It followed weeks of intense mediations that resulted in changes to Purdue’s original exit plan.
+It followed weeks of intense mediation that resulted in changes to Purdue’s original exit plan.

 But nine states and the District of Columbia did not sign onto the proposal.
 Some criticize it for not demanding more from members of the wealthy Sackler family who own the company and have not accepted any blame.